ujjwall-R/Hosted-Algosearch/README.md

 cd ..
 ```
 ### Rebuilding the DataSet [optional]
-The DataSet is already build in markup: ```./DataSet```.
+The DataSet is already build in ```./DataSet```.
 Anyways you can rebuild the DataSet if you wish.
 Give the problem tags to build the dataset.
 #### Mac/Linux:
 ```bash
 cd DataSet